ncatlab/nlab-content/pages/6/8/2/1/1286/content.md

 * [[Bertrand Toën]], _Simplicial presheaves and derived algebraic geometry_ , lecture at [Simplicial methofs in higher categories](http://www.crm.es/HigherCategories/)  ([pdf](http://www.crm.cat/HigherCategories/hc1.pdf))

-Details modeled on [[simplicially enriched category|simplicial categories]] have been developed in the series of articles by To&#235;n and Vezossi.
+Details modeled on [[simplicially enriched category|simplicial categories]] have been developed in the series of articles by To&euml;n and Vezossi.

 This article generalizes the notion of [[site]] and [[model structure on simplicial presheaves]] from 1-categorical sites to [[simplicially enriched category|simplicial sites]] and hence to a [[model structure on SSet-enriched presheaves]]: